-- Offering tax credits, grants, or other financial incentives to companies that market electronics products with traceable parts Country of Diffusion and Country of Origin39, provenance, and journey in the supply chain. - Requiring suppliers to adhere to specific security and traceability standards when bidding on government contracts, particularly for critical infrastructure. - Establishing a certification process for electronics and IoT products linked to cybersecurity labels ,security, and traceability standards to increase trust. - Engage industry associations, businesses and tech hubs to develop best practices and guidelines for trusted IoT electronics and systems development and supply chain.
+- Offering tax credits, grants, or other financial incentives to companies that market electronics products with traceable parts Country of Diffusion and Country of Origin66, provenance, and journey in the supply chain. - Requiring suppliers to adhere to specific security and traceability standards when bidding on government contracts, particularly for critical infrastructure.